 Virtual realities aim to artificially create a full, sensory experience that includes sight, hearing, touch and smell.

 A person using virtual reality equipment is able to take a look around the artificial world.
 With high quality VR and integrated extras, users can move about in the world and interact with virtual features or items.

 VR systems that include transmission of vibrations and other sensations to the user through a game controller or other devices are known as haptic systems.

 With some VR headsets you will need a high spec PC (like Oculus Rift), however with the technology advancing over the last few years, there are now kits that are compatible with smartphones - even ones that are made completely from cardboard!

-Here at ITR we offer a wide variety of VR headsets that are available for hire, however our two most common devices are the Oculus Rift and Google Cardboard.
-So far, we've found that these are the most effective VR headsets to showcase at events, but ever-evolving tends suggest that many more brands of VR headset will start to pop up in exhibition halls on a regular basis.
+Here at ITR we offer a wide variety of VR headsets that are available for hire, however our two most common devices are the Oculus Rift and Google Cardboard - but there are many others available to hire such as the Samsung Gear VR, Fove and HTC Vive.

 Virtual reality equipment from ITR can be hired for anything from one day to three months.